The Lowly Balikbayan Box: A Billion-Dollar Industry

-Janet Santos remembers counting the days until the truck that carried the much-coveted “balikbayan box” from her aunt in Chicago arrives right at her doorsteps in Laguna.
+Janet Santos remembers counting the days until the truck carrying the much-coveted “balikbayan box” from her aunt in Chicago arrived at her doorsteps in Laguna.
 Her aunt would usually send these boxes to come just in time for the holidays, enough to give some Christmas cheer to everyone.

 From “PX-goods” to “imported”

 These would be packed with gifts: milk chocolates, corned beef, sausages, soaps, towels, and Vienna sausages.
 Those days, they were called “stateside.”
 Others called them “P.X. goods.”
 Now, Pinoys call them “imported.”